PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Conclusion

 \section{Conclusion}

-In this paper, we propose PaLM2-VAdapter, which uses a tiny language model with progressive training strategy to effectively align vision encoders and large language models.
+In this paper, we propose PaLM2-VAdapter, which uses a tiny language model with progressive training strategy to effectively align vision encoders and LLMs.
 Demonstrating exceptional zero-shot generalization capabilities across diverse vision-language tasks, PaLM2-VAdapter marks a significant stride in efficiency, operating with substantially fewer parameters than existing models.

 Our contributions extend beyond mere technical enhancements in Large Vision-Language Models (LVLMs).
 We establish a simple but effective framework for future research in vision-language alignment, fostering advancements in multi-modal integration.
 Morevover, the PaLM2-VAdapter's success in combining vision and language modality paves the way for further explorations, potentially revolutionizing various applications incorporating more modalities (\eg, audio, pose, ...).
 Our findings highlight the critical role and vast potential of adapter training strategy in the rapidly evolving domain of multi-modal alignment.